|

 about two hours to complete the deck painting (remember, this is the edges and

-out.
-The bugs are a significant problem, as are loose bristles in the
+significant problem, as were loose bristles in the

 brush--despite the high quality.
 I had to pick a number of bristles out of

 the fresh paint during the process, then rebrush the area.
-The bugs are
+The bugs were

 tougher to deal with, since they (of course) seem to be drawn to the fresh

 paint.
-Even with the full enclosure, they manage to find their way
+Even with the full enclosure, they managed to find their way

 in.
-Hopefully, if I leave things closed up during the whole painting
+I hoped that if I left things closed up during the whole painting

-process, most of them will die off by the time I get to my final, final deck
+process, most of them would die off by the time I get to my final, final deck

 coat.
-In the first coat, however, it really isn't too big a problem, since
+In the first coat, however, it really wasn't too big a problem,

 the results of the first coat.
 (Remember, the nonskid will be painted